Identifying and characterizing superspreaders of low-credibility content on Twitter: Results

 \subsubsection{Account classification}

 The groups selected by the two metrics overlap, so there are a total of 250 unique accounts.
-These were manually classified into different categories following the procedure detailed in Data and methods.
+These were manually classified into different categories following the procedure detailed in Methods.
 After the first round of classifications, two authors agreed on 211 accounts (84.4\%, Krippendorf's $\alpha = 0.79$).
 Of the remaining 39 accounts reviewed by two additional authors, 21 were classified by a majority of annotators and the rest were excluded, yielding 232 classified accounts.

 Fig.~\ref{fig:annotation_counts} reports the number of superspreader accounts in each category.
 Over half of the accounts (55.1\%) were no longer active at time of analysis.
 Of these 128 inactive accounts, 111 (86.7\%) were reported by Twitter as suspended.
-The suspended accounts were evenly distributed among the superspreaders identified by FIB-index (47.5\%, 86 accounts) and Influence (42.5\%, 78 accounts).
+The suspended accounts were evenly distributed among the superspreaders identified by $h$-index (47.5\%, 86 accounts) and Influence (42.5\%, 78 accounts).
 The remaining 17 inactive accounts were deleted.
-We consider the high number of suspensions as an additional validation of these metrics: Twitter itself considered problematic many of the accounts we labelled as superspreaders.
+The high number of suspensions serves as further validation of these metrics: Twitter itself deemed many of the accounts we identified as superspreaders to be problematic.

-The accounts still active were classified according to the scheme in Table~\ref{tab:classifications}.
+The accounts still active were classified according to the scheme in Table 1.
 52\% (54 accounts) fall into the ``political'' group.
 These accounts represent users who are clearly political in nature, discussing politics almost exclusively.
 They consist largely of anonymous hyperpartisan accounts but also high-profile political pundits and strategists.
 Notably, this group includes the official accounts of both the Democratic and Republican parties (\textit{@TheDemocrats} and \textit{@GOP}), as well as \textit{@DonaldJTrumpJr}, the account of the son and political advisor of then-President Donald Trump.

 The next largest group is the ``other'' category, making up 14 active accounts (13.4\%).
 This group mostly consists of nano-influencers with a moderate following (median $\approx$ 14 thousand followers) posting about various topics.
 A few accounts were classified in this group simply because their tweets were in a different language.